Background pattern

 • Herbal remedies containing St. John's Wort (Hypericum perforatum).

-Consult with your doctor or pharmacist if you need additional information on the correct dosage for you.
+Consult your doctor or pharmacist if you need further information about the correct dose for you.

-Consult your doctoras soon as possible after taking the tablets, so they can inform you about reliable methods of regular contraception and prevent pregnancy (see also section 3 "How to take Levonorgestrel Exeltis" for more information).
+Consult your doctor as soon as possible after taking the tablets, so that they can inform you about reliable methods of regular contraception and avoid pregnancy (see also section 3 "How to take Levonorgestrel Exeltis" for more information).

 Levonorgestrel Exeltis may also affect the proper functioning of other medications.

-• A medication called cyclosporine (to suppress the immune system).
+• A medication called cyclosporin (to suppress the immune system).

 If you are concerned about sexually transmitted diseases

-This medication will not protect you against sexually transmitted diseases, as only the use of a condom can do so.
-Ask your doctor, nurse, family planning center, or pharmacist for recommendations if you are concerned about this.
+This medication will not protect you from sexually transmitted diseases, as only the use of condoms can do so.
+Ask your doctor, nurse, family planning clinic, or pharmacist for advice if you are concerned about this.

 You should only use levonorgestrel in emergency situations and not as a regular contraceptive method.
-If this medication is used more than once in the same menstrual cycle (period), it will be less reliable and may alter your menstrual cycle.
+If this medication is used more than once in the same menstrual cycle (period), it will be less reliable and more likely to disrupt your menstrual cycle.

 Levonorgestrel is not as effective as other conventional contraceptive methods.
-Your doctor, nurse, or family planning center can inform you about long-term contraceptive methods that are more effective in preventing pregnancy.
+Your doctor, nurse, or family planning clinic can inform you about long-term contraceptive methods that are more effective in preventing pregnancy.

 Pregnancy and breastfeeding